cncf/tag-security/governance/roles.md

 Team Leads lead larger streams of work that require sustained effort and coordination and remain ongoing.

-Teams must have a Co-Chair sponsor to maintain visibility in the team's work and to ensure it is progressing.
-The Co-Chair sponsor also provides review and approval as part of the process whether be on engagement or deliverable publishing (such as with papers).
+Teams must have a Chair sponsor to maintain visibility in the team's work and to ensure it is progressing.
+The Chair sponsor also provides review and approval as part of the process whether be on engagement or deliverable publishing (such as with papers).

 On-going projects may not imply a team, and in such case the leadership role described below to sustain and coordinate.
 The on-going project leadership position may have an alternate title, such as our initial "Security Assessment  Facilitator."